mmgen/mmgen-wallet/README.md

 back it up only once.

 At the heart of the MMGen system is the seed, the “master key” providing access to all your crypto assets.
-The seed can be stored in five different ways:

-  1. as a password-encrypted wallet.
-The crack-resistant Scrypt hash function is used for password hashing.
-Scrypt’s parameters can be tuned to make your wallet’s password very difficult to crack should it fall into the wrong hands.
-The wallet is a compact, six-line text file suitable for printing or even writing out by hand;

-  2. as a seed file: a one-line, conveniently formatted base-58 representation of your unencrypted seed plus a checksum;

-  3. as an Electrum-like mnemonic seed phrase of 12, 18 or 24 words;

-  4. as a brainwallet passphrase (this option is recommended only for users who understand the risks of brainwallets and know how to create a strong brainwallet passphrase).
-The brainwallet is hashed using Scrypt with tunable parameters, making it much harder to crack than standard SHA256 brainwallets; or

-  5. as “incognito data”, a wallet encrypted to make it indistinguishable from random data.
-This data can be hidden on a disk partition filled with random data, or in a file at an offset of your choice.
-This makes it possible to hide a wallet at a non-private location—on cloud storage, for example.
-Incognito wallet hiding/retrieval is seamlessly integrated into MMGen, making its use nearly as easy as that of the standard wallet.

-The best part is that all these methods can be combined.
-If you forget your mnemonic seed phrase, for example, you can regenerate it from a stored wallet or seed file.
-Correspondingly, a lost wallet can be regenerated from a mnemonic or seed or vice-versa.
+The seed can be stored in many different formats: as a password-encrypted wallet (the default), as a one-line base58 or hexidecimal seed file, as an Electrum-based mnemonic seed phrase, as a brainwallet passphrase, or as “incognito data” hideable within random data in a file or block device.
+Conversion between all formats is supported.

 ***mmgen-txcreate running in a terminal window***
 ![mmgen-txcreate running in a terminal window][9]